 The on-chip NPN transistor is capable of providing a minimum of 1.5 A of output current, and is biased by an external "boost" capacitor to ensure saturation, thus minimizing on-chip power dissipation.
 Protection circuitry includes thermal shutdown, cycle-by-cycle current limiting and frequency foldback.
-The NCV51411 is functionally pin-compatible with the LT1375.
+The CS51411 and CS51413 are functionally pin-compatible with the LT1375.
+The CS51412 and CS51414 are functionally pin-compatible with the LT1376.